-At the end of the section, we consider convex and translation invariant operators. \begin{proposition} Suppose $F=F(M)$ is a uniformly elliptic, convex and homogeneous operator, $\nu$ is any unit vector.
-Function $g(x,t)$ is holder continuous and $\mathbb{Z}^d/\mathbb{Z}$ periodic in $x/t$.
+At the end of the section, we consider convex and translation invariant operators. \begin{lemma} Suppose $F=F(M)$ is a uniformly elliptic, convex and homogeneous operator, $\nu$ is any unit vector.
+Function $g(x,t)$ is H\"{o}lder continuous and $\mathbb{Z}^d/\mathbb{Z}$ periodic in $x/t$.
 Let $u$ be a solution to

 Then $\bar{g}:=\lim_{R\rightarrow \infty}u(R\nu,0)$ exists and